Balm of Gilead

 Seed Oils vs Animal Fats

 Looking at switching to a healthier diet and lifestyle?
 One big first step that will make a huge difference, is ditching the seed oils and switching to animal fats for cooking.
-Heating these oils, as in cooking and frying, releases toxins into your food, like the hexane solvent used to release the oil from the seed.
+Heating seed oils, as in cooking and frying, releases toxins into your food, like the hexane solvent used to release the oil from the seed.
 It's deemed as "safe" in Canada but is going through some testing by the European Food Safety Authority (EFSA) now.
 Traces of it are left in the oils.
 It's a neurotoxin.
 Need I say more?
 Seed oils have been linked to inflammation (like arthritis, eczema, and worse).

 Seed oils are usually: canola, corn, cottonseed oil, rice bran oil, soybean oil, peanut oil, sunflower oil, safflower oil and also palm oil because of how it's processed.
 Coconut oil is not a seed oil, but is over 80% saturated fats with no omega 3's.

-aldehydes (e.g., HNE, formaldehyde), lipid peroxides, and trans fats.
+The hexane is a health problem and heating the seed oils breaks down polyunsaturated fats (PUFAs) to create toxins like aldehydes (e.g., HNE, formaldehyde), lipid peroxides, and trans fats.
 These harmful compounds are associated with oxidative stress, inflammation, and potential cardiovascular damage.
 So, if you still want to use oils in your kitchen, look for organic and cold pressed oils.
 Keep these in the fridge to stop them from getting rancid.
 Read the label to make sure it's not cut with a cheaper oil.

 You can spend a fortune buying organic cold pressed oils for all your cooking or ... you can use tallow, lard and butter instead.
 Animal fats contain omega 3's.
 Any animal fat is so much better for you than any oil.
 I don't have oils in my kitchen anymore.
 I kept a little bit, for awhile, to oil my cast iron cookware, but even that's gone now.
 I do have olive oil for making my own skin/hair care products but I don't cook with it.
 I use tallow, lard and butter instead.
 Lard is the cheapest of the three animal fats I use.
 If you have your own meat or hunt, you will have your own fat to cook with.
 Veg shortening (ie Crisco) is palm oil.